Teaching

 BIO/ENV 482: Theory and Methods of Scientific Inquiry (capstone course; offered every Spring)

-BIO110N: Global Change Ecology
+BIO110N: Global Change Ecology (offered intermittently)

-BIO/ENV 177: Aquatic ecosystems of Iceland (May term 2022; co-taught with Dr Julia Daly, UMF Geology)
+BIO/ENV 177: Aquatic ecosystems of Iceland (May term 2022/24; co-taught with Dr Julia Daly, UMF Geology)

-I also regularly supervise students for Independent Study course credit.
+I regularly supervise students for Independent Study course credit.
 Please get in touch if you are interested in any ongoing projects in the Aquatic Ecology and Climate Change lab, or if you would like to propose a research idea.